Executive Assistant

 Olivia Hsu

-Olivia Hsu, CFP®, CAP® joined The Community Foundation in May 2022 as a Donor Services Associate.
+Olivia Hsu, CFP®, CAP® joined The Community Foundation in May 2022.
 She is currently working with the Montgomery County team to support donor requests and initiatives.

 Olivia is a Certified Financial Planner™ and previously spent three years working in wealth management at Wealthspire Advisors (previously Bronfman Rothschild) in Potomac, Maryland.
 In this role, she developed an interest in coordinating philanthropy and planned giving for her clients and also served on the firm’s Diversity, Equity, Inclusion, and Belonging Committee.
 She received her BS in Finance from Virginia Tech and currently resides in Arlington, Virginia.
 In her free time, you can find Olivia spending time in nature, supporting regional sports teams, and volunteering locally.